 Following receipt by CPC of the employer's list of students selected for an interview, students on the list are notified individually by the CPC via email from email@example.com of their selection.
 Students are responsible for checking their email regularly.

-When a student is notified that s/he has been selected to interview with an employer, the student must sign up for an available interview slot on Symplicity by the deadline set forth in the email message.
+When a student is notified that s/he has been selected to interview with an employer, the student must sign up for an available interview slot on Symplicity.
 Slots are available on a first-come, first-served basis.
-CPC will not sign up students for a slot.
+CPC will not sign up students for interview slots.

 3. Attendance and Withdrawal.

-Students are required to appear at the designated interview location and be dressed appropriately in professional attire on the date and at the time they are scheduled to interview.
+Students are required to appear at the designated interview location and be dressed appropriately in professional attire on the dates and at the times they are scheduled for interviews.
 If, for any reason, a student selected to interview with an employer is unable to interview with that employer, the student must complete and submit an Interview Withdrawal Form AT LEAST 48 HOURS in advance of the employer's first scheduled interview.